10 Reasons Why Tailbone Hurts When You Sit

 - Coccydynia can occur spontaneously.

-- During delivery in which the baby’s head comes in contact with the coccyx.
+- During delivery, the baby’s head comes in contact with the coccyx.

 - Injury from a fall or through contact sports.